sammaniamsam/SikesAndCarlton/README.md

+## Adding Images and Albums

+### Images
+To add images to the site, you need to place the image files in the `src/images/albums/` directory.
+Ensure the images are in an appropriate format (e.g., jpg, png).

+### Albums
+An album is a collection of images.
+To create a new album:

+1. Create a new folder inside `src/images/albums/`.
+2. Name the folder according to the album's name.
+Ensure that the name is URL-friendly, as it will be used in the API endpoint.
+3. Place all the images for this album inside the folder.

 ## CI/CD Workflow with GitHub Actions

 Our project utilizes a Continuous Integration and Continuous Deployment (CI/CD) workflow via GitHub Actions, ensuring that changes pushed to the main branch are automatically built and deployed.